 How to get help.

-We understand that lots of people are struggling to access food during the Coronavirus lockdown, due to self-isolation and shop shortages.
+We understand that lots of people are struggling to access food during the Coronavirus pandemic due to self-isolation.
 If you are in this situation, please visit Kirklees support for advice on the support available to you.

 If you are in financial crisis, and cannot afford to buy food and toiletries, The Welcome Centre can help you.

 To get help from The Welcome Centre, you need a referral from a support worker or support professional.
 There are a few simple ways to do this.

 - If you already receive support from a service or professional, you can ask them to make a referral for you.
 This could be your GP, social worker, community psychiatric nurse or an agency such as housing services, Lifeline or Connexions.

 - You can telephone Kirklees Local Welfare Provision Team (LWP) on 01484 414782.
 If you don't have a phone to call LWP, there's a free phone at the Customer Services reception, Civic Centre III, High Street, Huddersfield.